-Project Overview Project Mode (Rail, Bus, BRT, Multimode) Light Rai l Transit Project Phase (Project Development, Engineering, Construction Construction, Start-Up) Project Delivery Method (Design/Build, DBOM, Design-Bid-Build CMGC, etc.) Version Dantan Status Project Plans version Review by FTA Status Safety and Security Management Plan (SSMP) 2014 2011 Revision 1 Update submitted to FTA 02/25/2011.
+Project Overview Project Mode (Rail, Bus, BRT, Multimode) Light Rai l Transit Project Phase (Project Development, Engineering, Construction, Start-Up) Construction Project Delivery Method (Design/Build, DBOM, CMGC, etc.) Design-Bid-Build Project Plans Version Review by FTA Status Safety and Security Management Plan (SSMP) 2014 2011 Revision 1 Update submitted to FTA 02/25/2011.
 Not submitted to Federal Railroad Administration (FRA).
 Revision 2 submitted to FTA on May 2, 2014.
 Safety and Security Certification Plan (SSCP) 2011 SSCP was revised 10/2011.
 Revision 1 was developed in November 2011.
 Not submitted to FRA.
 System Safety Program Plan (SSPP) 2009 2009 SSPP dated 03/13/2009 submitted to FTA 07/31/2009.
 Not submitted to FRA.
 System Security Plan or Security and Emergency Preparedness Plan (SEPP) 2009 Not submitted to FTA.
 Not submitted to FRA.
 Construction Safety and Security Plan (CSSP) 2012 Health and Safety.
 Construction Safety Standards Revision 3, June 27, 2012.
 Area of Focus Y/N Notes/Status Safety and Security Authority Is the project sponsor subject to 49 CFR Part 659 state safety oversight requirements?
 Y Has the state designated an oversight agency as per Part 659.9?
-Y (CPUC) Consumer Van Ness San Franci (415) 703- (415) 703- isco, CA 94102 1017 phone Has the oversight agency reviewed and approved the project sponsor's Security Plan or SSPP as per 49 CFR Part 659.17?
-Y SFMTA compliance CPUC.
-The required, the CSP durine testing phase urrently operates its LRT system in e with an SSPP approved by the lese plans will be revised, as o incorporate the addition of the g the late construction and early ase and submitted to the CPUC for orior to the planned start of revenue Did the oversight agency participate in the last Quarterly Program Review Meeting?
+Y (CPUC) Consumer Van Ness San Franc (415) 703- (415) 703- isco, CA 94102 1017 phone Has the oversight agency reviewed and approved the project sponsor's Security Plan or SSPP as per 49 CFR Part 659.17?
+Y SFMTA c compliance CPUC.
+The required, t CSP durin testing pha urrently operates its LRT system in the with an SSPP approved by the dese plans will be revised, as to incorporate the addition of the goal that the construction and early ase and submitted to the CPUC for prior to the planned start of revenue Did the oversight agency participate in the last Quarterly Program Review Meeting?
 N Has the project sponsor submitted its safety certification plan to the oversight agency?
 Y for review the prelim was appro was revise submitted CPUC atte ubmitted the SSCP to CPUC staff and Commission approval during inary engineering phase.
 The plan ved in March 2009.
-The SSCP that id in November 2011 was to the CPUC and was approved. ends monthly certification review conducted by SFMTA.
+The SSCP that id in November 2011 was to the CPUC and was approved.
+Ends monthly certification review conducted by SFMTA.